oh-rly/az-edge-tts/README.md

 - **Azure-Compatible Endpoints**
   - `POST /cognitiveservices/v1` for text-to-speech using SSML.
   - `GET /cognitiveservices/voices/list` to retrieve available voices.
+  - `POST /sts/v1.0/issueToken` to exchange an API key for a short‑lived bearer token.
 - **Multiple Audio Formats** – Specify the desired format using the `X-Microsoft-OutputFormat` header (mp3, wav, flac, opus, aac).
 - **Runs with Python** – No Docker required.
 Uses the `edge-tts` library under the hood.